FND/tiddlywiki-svn-mirror/association/serversides/cctiddly/README.txt

 STEPS FOR INSTALLATION :

 1 ..
 Copy contents into folder on your web server
-2 .. create database and run the sql.sql file to create the tables.
+2 .. create database and run the install.sql file to create the tables.
 3 .. edit /includes/config.php  to reflect your settings :

 	$tiddlyCfg['db']['host'] = "127.0.0.1";		//sql host